“A Family Bank is a strategy to keep wealth in your family and keep it growing… from generation to generation.”

 - Learning to apply for, obtain, and payoff loans according to established Family Bank guidelines.

-- Writing a business plan or doing investment analysis.
+- Writing a business plan or doing a savings analysis.

 Family Banks provide an opportunity to divert money from “involuntary charity” in the form of taxation and put it to use in ways that support the values and priorities that are important to your family.
-Family banks can be used for charitable donations, family projects and travel, and they can prove invaluable when true family emergencies strike.
+Family banks can be used for charitable donations, family projects, and travel, and they can prove invaluable when financial challenges or other financial opportunities emerge.

 Family Banking Philosophy: A Tale of Two Fortunes